Toronto sound: Originators

-A list of predominant groups of the era included Little Caesar and the Consuls, Kay Taylor and the Regents, the Silhouettes, the Big Town Boys, David Clayton Thomas, Domenic Troiano, the Five Rogues/Mandala/Bush, George Olliver and the Soul Children, Eric Mercury, the Marcatos (also known as "David"), Diane Brooks and the Soul Searchers, Grant Smith & the Power, Steppenwolf (originating as Jack London and the Sparrows), Rick James, the Mynah Birds (including Neil Young and Rick James), the Plague, Jackie Shane, Little Anthony and the Imperials, Shawne and Jay Jackson and the Majestics, Ronnie Hawkins and the Hawks (who became the Band), the Mid-Knights, Robbie Lane and the Disciples, Jackie Gabriel, Jack Harden and the Silhouettes, RK and the Associates, Jon and Lee & the Checkmates, who became Rhinoceros, Luke & the Apostles, and, later, Prakash John and the Lincolns, the James Stafford Set, and the Ugly Ducklings.
+A list of predominant groups of the era included Little Caesar and the Consuls, Kay Taylor and the Regents, the Silhouettes, the Big Town Boys, David Clayton Thomas, Domenic Troiano, the Five Rogues/Mandala/Bush, George Olliver and the Soul Children, Eric Mercury, the Marcatos (also known as "David"), Diane Brooks and the Soul Searchers, Grant Smith & the Power, Steppenwolf (originating as Jack London and the Sparrows), Rick James, the Mynah Birds (including Neil Young and Rick James), the Plague, Jackie Shane,Bobby Kris and the Imperials, Shawne and Jay Jackson and the Majestics, Ronnie Hawkins and the Hawks (who became the Band), the Mid-Knights, Robbie Lane and the Disciples, Jackie Gabriel, Jack Harden and the Silhouettes, RK and the Associates, Jon and Lee & the Checkmates, who became Rhinoceros, Luke & The Apostles, and, later, Prakash John and the Lincolns, the James Stafford Set, and the Ugly Ducklings.
 Other popular Toronto groups were the Stitch-in-Tyme, Dee and the Yeoman, the Last Words, the Rising Sons, and many more.